 Rule Two: Finish What Your Start

 Another important one for any writer in any field.
 Failure to obey this rule has been the ruin of more than one person I thought was destined for fame and fortune.
 You know the sort I mean.
 The person down to the club who is working on an article about the wonderful new telescope design they’ve discovered.
 Or the friend at work who’s gonna hit it big with a breakthrough novel.
-They are going to send it off to Sky and Telescope (or Scribners) just as soon as it's finished.
+They are going to send it off to Scribner's just as soon as it's finished.
 Which turns out to be never.
-The subject of the article or novel changes once in a while, but the “just as soon as it’s finished” never does.
+The subject of the novel changes once in a while, but the “just as soon as it’s finished” never does.